r3plica/SimpleCache/README.md

 First, let me explain what this module is for, just in case you are unclear :)
 Many sites today use API calls to gather their data, when using AngularJS there is a caching property on the **$http** call which allows you to specify a cache factory.
 For some reason the default one just doesn't do anything but cache your results and this is why I created this module.

-Not only does it cache any api calls, when a put / post or delete is called on the same endpoint, it removes any related cached results so that the next call is fresh (which is then cached).
+Not only does it cache any api calls, when a **POST** / **PUT** or **DELETE** is called on the same endpoint, it removes any related cached results so that the next call is fresh (which is then cached).

-This means that if you are using an API that has the same endpoint for all CRUD actions, then it is handled easily without any interaction from you.
+This means that if you are using an API that has the same endpoint for all **CRUD** actions, then it is handled easily without any interaction from you.

 For example, if you were to try to get all products from an API, you might do something like this: